 Students submitting a Financial Aid Consortium Agreement with Wright State University as the home school, must agree to the following conditions:

-- The student is responsible to pay my tuition and fees at the Visiting School by their fee payment deadline date.
+- The student is responsible to pay their tuition and fees at the Visiting School by their fee payment deadline date.

 - Completion of a consortium agreement does not guarantee the receipt of additional financial aid resources for the term or that my financial aid will cover my full balance at Wright State or the Visiting School.

 - Wright State is the home school.
 Wright State will award financial aid and apply financial aid first towards tuition, fees, and other charges at Wright State.
-Any remaining balance will be refunded by the Bursar.
+Any remaining balance will be refunded by the Bursar to be used to pay educational expenses at the visiting school.

 - If awarded the Ohio College Opportunity Grant (OCOG), Wright State Need-Based Grant, and/or a Wright State scholarship, the award could be reduced or eliminated.

-- The student will only enroll in courses at the Visiting School which are approved by the Wright State academic advisor.
+- The student will only receive financial aid for courses at the Visiting School which are approved by the Wright State academic advisor.

 - The student will allow Wright State and Visiting School to share information regarding admissions, registration, billing, academics, financial aid, and any information shared on this form when necessary to complete the consortium agreement and maintain compliance with Title IV regulations.